flongford/extensible-design-python/README.md

 _"But our customers have always installed sneks and accessed them via a command line tool.
 In this new design, where would they get them from?"_

+Unpeturbed, the VP R&D provides an instant response:

 _"A remote snek data store that can be accessed via a HTTP API."_

-A member of the cyber-security team wades in:
+A member of the cyber-security team then wades in with a follow-up question:

 _"But our customers are very concerned about the privacy of their sneks.
 They want to be able to share sneks internally without risking IP leakage across the open internet.
 The current market-leading SaaS solutions don't cater for this level of data security."_

+The VP R&D needs to think for a short while, but quickly comes up with a solution:

 _"That's fine, we'll sell them their own SaaS platform that they can deploy internally.
 Their users will still get the same product, it'll just be managed by their own internal IT group, rather than by us."_